 - The showers – you may be able to hear a ghostly banjo playing.
 It’s believed to be the spirit of Al Capone,

 - Cell 14B was a punishment cell or “strip cell”.
-Prisoners were stripped and left in the cell, which had no bed, no bedding, and no toilet apart from a hole in the ground.
+Prisoners were stripped and left in their cells, which had no bed, bedding, or toilet apart from a hole in the ground.
 One prisoner was found strangled here in the 1940s – with reports that he screamed all night that a creature with glowing eyes was trying to kill him!

-After your trip, you’re sure to agree that Alcatraz is one of the most haunted places in America!
+After your trip, you’re sure to agree that Alcatraz is one of America’s most haunted places!

 Here are some of the best Alcatraz tours.
 They all offer something a little different, so you’re bound to find one to suit your travel plans: